rohith-0099/Movie_reccomendation/README.md

 # Movie_reccomendation

-🎥# Movie Recommendation System
+## 🎥 Movie Recommendation System

-💡This is a simple Python project that recommends movies using two methods:
+This is a simple Python project that recommends movies using two methods:

 1. **Collaborative Filtering** – recommends movies based on what similar users have liked.